linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 1. In a web browser, navigate to the IP address of one of your application nodes (or the NodeBalancer) to access the WordPress admin panel.
 Use `wordpress` as the database name and user name, enter the password you configured in Step 2, and enter your floating IP address as the database host.
 For additional WordPress setup instruction, see our guide on [Installing and Configuring WordPress](/docs/websites/cms/how-to-install-and-configure-wordpress/#configure-wordpress).

-Congratulations!
 You've successfully configured a highly available WordPress site, and you're ready to start publishing content.
 For more information, feel free to reference our [WordPress configuration guide](/docs/websites/cms/how-to-install-and-configure-wordpress/).

 ## DNS Records

 The NodeBalancer in the above system directs all incoming traffic to the application servers.
 As such, its IP address will be the one you should use when configuring your DNS records.
-To find this information, visit the **NodeBalancers** tab in the Linode Manager and look in the "IP Address" section.
+To find this information, visit the **NodeBalancers** tab in the Linode Manager and look in the *IP Address* section.

 For more information on DNS configuration, refer to our [introduction to DNS records](/docs/networking/dns/dns-records-an-introduction/) and our guide on how to use the [DNS Manager](/docs/networking/dns/dns-manager-overview/).